Primusinterp/PrimusC2/README.md

-    payloads                    --> List payloads available on for either transfer or execution shell <COMMAND>             --> Run Windows CMD commands on target sleep <milseconds>          --> Adjust callback time [Default 5000] - HTTP only persist <k_name> <payload>  --> Deploy regsitry persistance to run a payload on startup(OPSEC: RISKY) - HTTP only download <file>             --> Download file from target(dont use "" around file name or path) - HTTP only
+    payloads                    --> List payloads available on for either transfer or execution shell <COMMAND>             --> Run Windows CMD commands on target sleep <milseconds>          --> Adjust callback time [Default 5000] - HTTP only persist <k_name> <payload>  --> Deploy registry persistance to run a payload on startup(OPSEC: RISKY) - HTTP only download <file>             --> Download file from target(dont use "" around file name or path) - HTTP only help <command>              --> Get help for a specific command

 ```

-To get started(simple):
-1. Generate a listener `listener -g <TYPE>`
-2. Generate an implant `nimplant`
-3. Transfer the implant to the target and await callback
-4. Happy hacking :)

-To get started(redirector):
-1. Generate a listener `listener -g TCP`
-2. Choose `Listener with redirector`
-3. Input data and wait for redirector provisioning
-4. Generate an implant `nimplant`
-5. Choose `Other IP` and input the public IP of the redirector (Can be found after listener generation)
-6. Transfer the implant to the target and await callback.
-7. Happy hacking :)
+For more detailed documentation on usage etc. please go to the [docs](https://primusinterp.com/PrimusC2/)

 ### Roadmap
 - [x] Execute-Assembly
-- [ ] Inline-Assembly
 - [x] Encryption of data streams
-- [ ] Implementation of smart pipe redirectors with automation
+- [x] Implementation of smart pipe redirectors with automation
 - [x] Download functionality for the implant
 - [ ] Upload functionality for the implant
 - [x] Directory operations
 - [x] HTTP C2 channel
 - [ ] Improve OPSEC
+- [ ] Rework backend to accommodate a database for persistent storage
 - [ ] Evasion techniques
 - [ ] Custom Term Rewriting Macro